typestyle/typestyle.github.io/src/docs/why.md

 But of course, there are lots of other reasons as well and we present a few below.

+# Comparison to other options

+There are a lot of other CSS in JS frameworks out there.
+In the past we used and experimented with quite a few.
+Some quick reasons why we wrote our own.

+* We are focused on Autocomplete / *Compile* time error analysis
+  * None of them had this out of the box.
+  * Not all APIs are statically analyzable e.g. if the API is powered by template strings, the CSS portion is essentially not analyzed at all.
+* Some forced you to use a custom AST transforms
+  * Would be fine if custom ASTs came with IDE support + static analysis.
+It doesn't.
+* Many others are framework specific e.g. React specific
+  * Some force you to rethink / wrap your component.
+Didn't want that.
+  * They make upgrading your frontend framework harder as you need for them to update their wrapper first.
+* Many others try to solve problem with JS events instead of generating CSS.
+  * This can result in issues when a JS event is absent, e.g. [a stuck `:hover`](https://goo.gl/e5tUyt)
+  * Can be significantly slower in real world usage as CSS does a faster job of changing quick styles than events.
+  * The number of issues reported on libraries that use JS events is generally too high for comfort.
+  * Generally framework specific and that has problems we've mentioned before.
+* CSS Modules : Not CSS in JS.
+Just solves namespacing.
+  * Most the other CSS managment problems still exist.
+We are essentially CSS modules, if CSS modules were written in JS.
+* Super small core size (~1k).
+  * We are just putting a type system + encapsulation / maintainability (no globals) on CSS.

+Of course we would not exist without their previous and continued hard work and public idea exchange 🌹

 ## Concept: Hashed className

 CSS class names (e.g. `.btn`) suffer from global conflicts.